refr3zzh/Spotify-User-Behavior-EDA/README.md

 1. How frequently are users listening to music on Spotify?
 2. Are there specific time periods when user activity is higher?
-3. What factors contribute to users staying engaged with the platform over time?
+3. Which user group engage with the platform the most over time?

 Content Consumption Patterns: